 The Background Section shall describe the relevant background information.
 This Section shall briefly summarize historical site uses by the U.S. Government and any other entity, including the locations of current and former site structures and features.
 A labeled figure shall be included in the document showing the locations of current and former site structures and features.
-The locations of any subsurface features such as pipelines, underground tanks, utility lines, and other subsurface structures shall be included on the site plan, as appropriate.
+The locations of any subsurface features such as pipelines, underground tanks, utility lines, and other subsurface structures shall be included in this Section and labeled on the site plan, as appropriate.